 The Floyd G. Hudson Service Award is presented for outstanding performance and commitment by a professional who works in the field of learning disabilities in a role outside of the classroom.
 This CLD member, working in a leadership capacity, enhances the professional learning of others in the field and impacts the lives of persons with learning disabilities.
 This year’s recipient is Dr. Mary Pittman.

-The Council for Learning Disabilities honors the 2018 Floyd G. Hudson Award Recipients
+The Council for Learning Disabilities honors the 2019 Floyd G. Hudson Award Recipient:

 The 2017 Award Winner: